A guide to research and history of the Melbourne Cup and horseracing

 Many unique and colourful terms are used in relation to thoroughbred horse racing.
 Some have become part of day to day speech.
 Many of them are defined in dictionaries such as the Macquarie or the Oxford.
 Both these are available online within the Library.
 They can also be accessed outside the Library by registered Victorian users.

-The Racing Victoria web site has a glossary of terms which is very useful.
+This commercial site has a glossary of terms which is very useful.
 Here's a few of the terms that are often used.

 The Melbourne and Caulfield cups are handicap races, meaning that the horses are assigned weights based on their performance, so the best horses carry the heaviest weight.